The Book of Mozilla: Pale Moon

-"the form of metal" is a reference to Google's Chrome browser.
+The phrase "the form of metal" is a reference to Google's Chrome browser.

-Since version 27.1 (when Pale Moon became a true fork), the page title reads "The Dragon's Roots", and the text reads:
+Since version 27.1 (when Pale Moon became a true fork), the page title reads "The Dragon's Roots".
+The text reads:

 The "ancestor" is believed to refer to Firefox, while the "bed of withered roots" is believed to refer to the Firefox ESR 24 codebase.

 With the release of Pale Moon 28, the version number references were abandoned.
 The page title does not contain a title for the verse, and the text reads:

-In this verse, the "old nest" is believed to refer to the old Mozilla XUL Platform used by prior versions, which had been abandoned in favour of a fork of Mozilla's UXP under the hood, while retaining the older but customisable interface from Firefox versions 4 through 28.
+In this verse, the "old nest" is believed to refer to the old Mozilla XUL Platform used by prior versions, which had been abandoned in favour of a fork named UXP under the hood, while retaining the older but customisable interface from Firefox versions 4 through 28.

 With version 28.5.0, the page's text was once updated:

-In this verse, landscape seems to refer to the current browser scene, tainted metal might be a reference to Chromium (referencing the migration of browsers like Opera and Vivaldi to Chromium), and the sanctuary being talked about here could be UXP, providing a common platform for XUL-based applications to build on.
+In this verse, "landscape" seems to refer to the current browser scene, "tainted metal" may be a reference to Chromium (referencing the migration of browsers like Opera and Vivaldi to Chromium), and "sanctuary" may refer to Unified XUL Platform (UXP), which provides a common platform for XUL-based applications to build on.